LinkedIn Lead Generation Strategies That Actually Work

-Since 2019, SalesBread clients have averaged a 19.98% reply rate with our ultra-personalized LinkedIn Lead generation services.
+Since 2019, SalesBread clients have averaged a 19.98% reply rate using our ultra-personalized LinkedIn lead generation approach.

-And… 48.14% of those replies were either meeting requests or qualified sales inquiries on their product or service.
+Even more importantly, 48.14% of those replies turned into either meeting requests or qualified sales inquiries.

 1. Check your LinkedIn profile – Is it professional?